Connect

 The Real Version

 The CEO emails accounting: "Wire $50K to this account immediately and don't tell anyone."
 Except it's not the CEO.
 Low-tech, high-reward.
 Billions lost annually.
 Usually defeats all your fancy technical controls.
+Modern email security solutions can detect impersonation attempts before they reach inboxes.

 Red Flag